micalexander/docker-dev/README.md

 # docker-dev
-A Dev Environment with Alpine, Bash, PHP, Ruby, Node, MariaDB, and NGINX
+A Dev Environment with Alpine, Bash, PHP, Ruby, Node, MariaDB, NGINX, Docker, and Ansible

 ## Step one